-Troy provides free, confidential counseling for students having drug or alcohol abuse problems within the SAVE Project/University Counseling office or through similar programs on other campuses.
+Troy provides free, confidential counseling for students having drug or alcohol abuse problems within the SAVE Project/Personal Counseling office or through similar programs on other campuses.

 Referrals for extended treatment may be made to community counseling and local treatment programs.

-Individuals not covered in the above areas should check with their respective campus counseling services to acquire necessary help or contact the Dean of Student Services Office for further information.
+Individuals not covered in the above areas should check with their respective campus counseling services to acquire necessary help or contact the Troy Personal Counseling office for further information.